llgelarall/Inkable-substances/README.md

 Feel free to explore and use these resources to enhance your learning experience.
 If you have any questions or need further assistance, don't hesitate to send me an email!

+Furthermore, if you are interested in collaborating to enhance the material or have any suggestions, I would be happy to have a conversation and collaborate with you.
+You will be added as a collaborator in this project!